 There are design/Operational requirements for the COMS and CEMS.
-These requirements are addressed in the excess emission reports and during stack testing and RATA's.
+These requirements are addressed in the excess emission reports, during stack testing, and RATAs).

 Stack testing is required for particulate matter and total non-methane hydrocarbon emission rates.
-The testing was performed in August 2012 and demonstrated compliance with the emission limits.
+The testing was performed in March 2018 and August 2017, respectively, and demonstrated compliance with the emission limits.

 Visible emissions, SO2, NOx, and CO are all continuously monitored and recorded using a COMS and CEMS as required by the ROP.
-The monitors operate at all times with the exception of monitor downtime which is reported quarterly.
+The monitors operate at all times with the exception of monitor system breakdowns, repairs, calibration checks and zero spam gas, except for COMS which is operated at all times including downtimes calibration checks and zero spam gas.
+The COMS and CEMS are reported to AQD on a quarterly basis.